How Often Should You Ruck? Finding The Ideal Frequency

 Weight Loss and Fat Burning

 If you are looking to shed pounds, you must have a consistent schedule of rucking.
 On average, three to five times per week is most effective.
 Rucking workout, as a combination of aerobic training and resistance training, at this frequency helps to create a calorie deficit, which is the only way to lose extra weight.
-Please don’t believe in magic solutions; losing pounds is pretty straightforward.
+To get a clearer understanding of the impact, explore how many calories does rucking burn during a typical session.

+However, please don’t believe in magic solutions; losing pounds is pretty straightforward.
 Rucking alone will not be enough to make you reach your weight loss goals, so a balanced diet plays an equally huge role.

 Muscle Building and Strength Gain